CopterExpress/clover/docs/en/safety.md

 * When learning to fly, fly below the level of your height.
 * Fly in proximity to yourself at a distance at which you can see the copter orientation in space.
 Do no fly far away from yourself.
 If you doubt copter orientation, immediately land on the spot.
 Do not try to take off.
 Approach the copter and take off.
 * During the flight, move the control sticks carefully and smoothly.
 Avoid abrupt movements.
 If you have to change the flight direction, move the sticks vigorously, but not abruptly.

-> **Caution** Never move the sticks abruptly.
-Do not move the stick to the extreme position.

 * Fly carefully, and perform only those flight elements that you are sure you can perform.
 Never perform the flight maneuvers that you doubt you can perform, and the maneuvers involving risks.
 * Observe the speed limit.
 The copter speed should be maintained within the speed of a walking man.
 * Return the copter to the landing location by the estimated time, prevent complete discharge of the battery during the flight.